 19. Rent Your Room

-Services like HomeAway and AirBnB let you rent your room or house while you’re away from home.
-Your abode can command an average $65 per night which you can use to offset the cost of your trip.
-Not sure about the process?
-Check out AirBnB’s Decide to Host to learn about the process and the details you should consider.
+Services like HomeAway and Airbnb let you rent your room or house while you’re away from home.
+You’ll earn income from your home rental that you can use to offset the cost of your trip.

-Don’t pull into long term parking without first visiting AirportParkingReservations.com to review a current list of available parking lots and going rates.
+Don’t pull into long term parking without first visiting an aggregator site like SpotHero or AirportParkingReservations.com to review a current list of available parking lots and going rates.
 You may find a more affordable parking option and can also read reviews to ensure a safe location.
-Instead of paying cab fare for a ride to granny’s house from the airport or bus station, consider shuttle services or even car shares via Zimride.

-Before you settle down for a long winter’s nap and wait for Santa’s hotel visit, check in with the front desk (not the toll-free number) and ask for the cheapest nonrefundable room that they have available.
-Also ask if the hotel is offering any complimentary upgrades for holiday travelers.
-Your request might be answered with a lump of coal, but it can’t hurt to ask!
+Before you settle down for a long winter’s nap and wait for Santa’s hotel visit, check-in with the front desk (not the toll-free number) and ask for the cheapest nonrefundable room that they have available.
+Also, ask if the hotel is offering any complimentary upgrades for holiday travelers.
+Your request might be answered with a lump of coal, but it doesn’t hurt to ask!

-AirHelp helps you receive compensation for delayed and cancelled flights to make the inconvenience a little less unbearable.
+Delayed or canceled flights can ruin the best vacation plans.
+AirHelp helps you receive compensation for delayed and canceled flights to make the inconvenience a little less unbearable.
 The service charges a 25 percent fee of any money you receive if you are compensated; you pay nothing if your claim is rejected.
 Weary holiday travelers can score up to $800 for their travel troubles.

-Instead of lugging a sack full of packages, boxes and bags, consider carrying gift cards if traveling via air or shopping when you arrive at your destination.
-That can save you a second bag fee or overweight bag fee most carriers charge passengers.
+Instead of lugging a sack full of packages, boxes, and bags, consider carrying gift cards if traveling via air or shopping when you arrive at your destination.
+That way you avoid the second bag or overweight bag fee most carriers charge passengers.